Bashir1999/alzheimers_data/README.md

 <br /> Among smokers (Yes), there is a substantial proportion of individuals with higher cholesterol levels who have CVD (indicated by the orange segment), suggesting a higher risk of CVD with increased cholesterol levels among smokers.
 Among non-smokers (No), a relatively large orange segment is also observed as cholesterol levels increase, though there is also a significant portion of individuals without CVD (blue segment).
-Overall, CVD prevalence (orange bars) appears to be higher with increasing cholesterol levels, more pronounced among smokers compared to non-smokers.
+Overall, CVD prevalence (orange bars) appears to be higher with increasing cholesterol levels, more pronounced among smokers compared to non-smokers. <br /> <br /> <br />